Ahmed-Fahmy00/2048-Game/README.md

 - **AI integration** - Implement AI to play the game automatically.
 - **Graphical interface** - Develop a GUI version using Qt or SFML.

-## * License *

-This project is open-source and available under the MIT License.

 ---

 Enjoy playing 2048 in the console! 🎮